 What Categories do I Put on My Free Cash Envelope Templates?

+Everybody’s budget looks a little different, so you’ll want to customize the categories for your envelopes to fit your personal budget.
 After you planned out your budget, categorize your spending habits.
-Are you doing your nails and hair each month?
-Make those into a category.
+For example, are you doing your nails and hair each month?
+Then, make those into a category.

 For years I was spending money on maintaining a bottle blonde hairstyle.
-It started getting expensive to bleach my roots each month so I decided to go back to being a brunette.
+Then, it started getting expensive to bleach my roots each month, so I decided to go back to being a brunette.
+When you use the cash envelope system, you might find areas where spending cash doesn’t quite seem worth it.
+But that’s the beauty of using this budgeting system—it’s harder to part with cold hard cash.

-You may not have the average household.
+You may not have the typical household.
 I sure don’t!
-I hope this helps regardless to see what categories you may need.
+So, while the cash envelope system looks a little different for everyone, I hope this helps you see what categories you may need.

 - Monthly Recurring Expenses – These are expenses like car payments, your mortgage, utilities, water, etc.

-- Emergency Saving Fund – Try to save at least $1,000 in your savings fund for emergencies like health car or house mishaps.
-Open a savings account at your bank and transfer a percentage of your paycheck into this fund.
+- Emergency Savings Fund – Try to save at least $1,000 in your savings fund for emergencies like health car or house mishaps.
+Open a savings account at your bank and transfer a percentage of your paycheck into this fund (or you can create a cash envelope if you think you absolutely will not touch it).

-- Groceries – I have a 3 person household so spend $150 for each adult and $100 for my child.
+- Groceries – I have a 3-person household, so I spend $150 for each adult and $100 for my child for groceries.
 The total is $400 a month for groceries.
 I still have some money left over when I coupon.
 How much has your grocery bill been in the past?
 Consider planning your meals with our Weekly Planning Worksheets!

-- Eating Out – Sometimes when I am too busy and don’t have time to cook then I will eat out with my family.
-We only do this 3 times a month or less and budget $150 for this expense.
-A few months in a row we have not been eating out at all!
+- Eating Out – Sometimes, when I am too busy and don’t have time to cook, I will eat out with my family.
+We only do this three times a month or less and budget $150 for this expense.
+A few months in a row, we have skipped eating!
 That’s money saved!

-- Hair – Are you like I was in the past and must maintain your hair color or need regular hair cuts?
+- Hair – Are you like I was in the past and must maintain your hair color or need regular haircuts?
 Consider making a category just for your hair.
-How much have you been paying on your hair?
+How much have you been paying for your hair?
 Put that figure on the cash envelope!

 - Beauty – Do you spend money on makeup each month?
-Every 6 months some makeup might expire so it is best to replace your makeup then.
-You could also put nails into this category too, unless you want a separate category.
+Every six months, some makeup might expire, so it is best to replace your makeup then.
+You could put nails into this category, too, unless you want a separate category.

-- Entertainment – If you like going to the movies, concerts, sporting events, and more, then you need a category for entertainment expenses.
-Is there a Taylor Swift concert coming up that you have budget for?
+- Entertainment – If you like going to the movies, concerts, sporting events, and more, you need a category for entertainment expenses.
+For example, is there a Taylor Swift concert coming up that you have the budget for?

 - Car Maintenance – Set aside some money for car repairs and tow trucks.

-- Shoes and Clothes – Try to wear the clothes you already have to avoid spending in the clothing category.
+- Shoes and Clothes – Try to wear the clothes you already own to avoid spending in the clothing category.
+When you need something new, check out secondhand shops to save.
 If you have small children, then regular spending on clothes and shoes is required.
-Maybe you could make a separate envelope for each child and one for yourself too.
+You could make a separate envelope for each child and one for yourself too.

 - Pets – Do you have fur babies?
 Then you need to budget for their food and vet care!

 - Other – Having a category for unexpected expenses that come up is paramount.
-You can’t tell the future, after all!
+You can’t predict the future, after all!

-When you decide on your categories, label your cash envelopes accordingly.
-If you have expenses that are automatically drawn out like a water bill, then you won’t need to cash out that expense.
+When you decide on your budget categories, label your DIY cash envelopes accordingly.
+If you have expenses automatically drawn out of your account, like a water bill, you won’t need to cash out that expense (but be sure you leave enough in your account to cover it).

 If you need more information about Dave Ramsey’s tips, then check out our article on 20 Simple Dave Ramsey Tips You Need to Know Now!

-How do I Make the Free Cash Envelope Templates?
+How do I Make the Free DIY Cash Envelope Templates?

-You need the follow to make your free cash envelopes!
+You need the following supplies to make your free cash envelopes!

-- Color or black and white printer – These free cash envelope templates are pink so you may want to use a color printer.
-I tested them in black and white and they still look pretty.
-The zig zag design looks like silver!
+- Color or black and white printer – These free cash envelope templates are pink, so you may want to use a color printer.
+No color printing?
+No worries!
+I tested them in black and white, and they still look pretty.
+The zigzag design looks silver!

 - 8.5 x 11 Paper – This size of paper works the best.
 You can choose card stock or typing paper.
-You can even try other kinds of papers as long as the size is 8.5 x 11!
+You can even try other kinds of papers if the size is 8.5 x 11!

-- Ruler or scorer – This makes it easier to fold the free cash envelope template on the dashed lines.
+- Ruler or scorer – This makes folding the DIY cash envelope template on the dashed lines easier.

 - Scissors – The free printable cash envelope templates are easy to cut out.
-There isn’t any fancy cuts you have to make because all are straight lines.
+There aren’t any fancy cuts you have to make because they’re all straight lines.

 - Pen or Pencil – Use a pen or pencil to label the cash envelope print out

 - Tape, glue, or glue stick – You need to hold the free cash envelope template together using something sticky!
-You could use staples too but it will look ugly.
+You could use staples too, but it won’t look as nice.

 #1 Print out the cash envelope template